sparrell/SwTransparencyDocNames/flavors.md

 - decision making
 - acting

+In such an automated system, the decison making module may send a command (e.g. an OpenC2 command) to a sensing function (which may reside on the device itself) to obtain the device's SBOM.
+Following a CACAO playbook, it may then send the SBOM to a sense-making function to correlate the SBOM with vulnerabilities (eg vs the NVD) and licensing issues.
+Depending on the answers, it would follow different paths in the CACAO playbook (connect, patch, sandbox, send to detonation chamber, send to deception engine, ...).

+This is a case when an
+'ingredients-only baseline SBOM'
+is augmented with'beyond baseline' information?
+Is it still an SBOM?

 What is the artifact called when the
 'ingredients-only baseline SBOM'
 is augmented with'beyond baseline' information?